 When recording louder sound sources (kick drums, trumpets, etc.), we may be able to get away with smaller SNR ratings since the signal will be hotter.

-Ideally, we do not want any noise in the signal unless used for special effect.
+Ideally, we do not want any noise in the signal unless used for special effects.
 In this case, the SNR would be rated as 94 dB, but this is impractical even in passive microphones.

-Microphones operate in the real world and the real world has ambient or environmental noise.
+Microphones operate in the real world, and the real world has ambient or environmental noise.
 What we consider noise is subjective, but can be summed up in the following:

 - Signal: the part of the electrical signal that represents the intended sound source.

 - Noise: the part of the electrical signal that represents every other sound.

 If we can get the signal to be 74 dB (or more) louder than the noise, we’re in excellent shape!

 So now that we’ve discussed what SNR is and what a good SNR is in a microphone let’s discuss noise and signal in more detail.

 The Noise Of The Microphone

 The noise of the microphone, as we’ve discussed, is referred to as self-noise.